WWE News: Cain Velasquez Received Dana White’s Blessing To Join WWE, Says He Isn’t A Fan Of Brock Lesnar

-Cain Velasquez’s new career as a WWE superstar is the talk of the wrestling industry at the moment, which has left many fans wondering what the former UFC World Heavyweight Champion’s relationship is like with his old boss Dana White.
+Cain Velasquez’s new career as a WWE superstar is the talk of the wrestling industry at the moment, which has left many fans wondering what the former UFC World Heavyweight Champion’s relationship is like with his old boss, Dana White.

 As quoted by MMAMania, Velasquez opened up about what White said to him when he learned that his former star would be retiring from mixed-martial arts and joining Vince McMahon’s company.
 The good news is that they parted ways on a high note.